 |Vladimir||Easy match up really.
 You win all trades when you use your E, so the main strategy here is to do short trades.
 Q>W>E then disengage.
 This combo should be enough to win trades without giving him time to retaliate.
 If you're having a hard time, rush Merc Treads.
 He won't be able to kill you after a few items.
 You can start doran's shield if you are not confident in this matchup|

 Hello!
-My IGN is Main Got Nerfed and I'm a gold player.
+My IGN is Main Got Nerfed and I'm a platinum tier player.
 I will be doing my best to show you how to properly play Cho'gath and be the ultimate tank.

 Why Cho'Gath you may ask?
 Cho has virtually unlimited scaling and can reach ridiculous amounts of health all the while making his true damage ultimate even stronger.

 Grasp of the Undying is a self-explanatory rune.
-After 4 seconds in combat, your nest AA will deal 4% of your max hp as magic damage and heal for 2% of your max hp AND grant 5 permanent extra health.
+After 4 seconds in combat, your next AA will deal 4% of your max hp as magic damage and heal for 2% of your max hp AND grant 5 permanent extra health.
 This synergies very well with our massive health pool!
 The other Runes are for supports or tanks with good engage, so don't even bother with those.

 I choose Bone Plating next to help survive the laning phase and even win trades.
 Demolish is a viable option though if you have an easy match-up and don't need Bone Plating.

 I take Conditioning next to boost the late game scaling we have.
 While the other runes are viable, Conditioning is simply the best.
 I build straight tank on Cho'Gath so this rune is a dream come true